 Saves Future Hassles

 Taking care of fix-it tickets promptly can prevent additional penalties or escalations.
-Ignoring these tickets can lead to fines and complications that might otherwise be easily avoided.
+Ignoring these tickets can lead to fines and complications that might otherwise be easily avoided, including impacts on insurance rates and driving privileges.

 Actions to Take When You Receive a Fix-It Ticket

 First, repair or correct the cited violation.
-This could include actions like replacing a broken taillight, removing illegal window tint, or ensuring your vehicle’s registration is up-to-date.
+This could include actions like updating vehicle registration, repairing broken equipment, or ensuring proper documentation is current and accessible during traffic stops.

 Next, obtain proof that the issue has been fixed.
-This often involves having the correction verified by an authorized individual, such as a police officer or court official.
+This often involves having the correction verified by an authorized individual, such as a police officer or court official who can confirm compliance with legal requirements.

 Then, have the ticket signed off by the verifying authority.
-This signature confirms that the violation has been addressed.
+This signature confirms that the violation has been addressed and meets California’s vehicle regulations and legal standards.

 Lastly, take or mail the signed ticket along with any proof of correction to the court.
 Be sure to include any dismissal fee required.
-Check your ticket for the submission deadline to avoid further penalties.
+Check your ticket for the submission deadline to avoid further penalties and ensure your driving record remains accurate.
+If you pay the ticket, you are agreeing that you are guilty of the violation.

 Step |